 - The liquid that the gelatin is softened in can be an herbal tea, an herbal decoction, or an herbal hydrosol

-- The flavoring added during the whipping process can be an herbal tincture, an herbal hydrosol, homemade cordial, or even an edible organic essential oil (go easy with drops instead of teaspoons).
+- The flavouring added during the whipping process can be an herbal tincture, an herbal hydrosol, homemade cordial, or even an edible organic essential oil (go easy with drops instead of teaspoons).

 - Additional powdered herbs can be added during the whipping process.
 Herbs such as ginger, or cardamom to aid digestion, or relieve pain work well here.